7-10 Day Trips

 - Light leather type is fine for smaller fish.
 But for 7 day trips and longer you should have the heavy aluminum type with a gimbal bar

-- Should be the type that fit around your butt that you can sit it.
-A kidney belt that rides low on your back is ok.
+- Should be the type that fits around your waist that you can sit in.
+A kidney belt that rides low on your back provides support and will be used with your heavy rod belt for the big bluefin and yellowfin tuna.

 - Knee Pads